FOOD AND TRAVEL HOME AND REAL ESTATE

 Everythign you need to know about buying and caring for vintage cast iron sillets.

 If you recently purchased or inherited a vintage cast iron skillet, consider yourself lucky.
 These timeless treasures off some of the best-tasting food on Earth with minimal maintenance and endless charm.
+And if you find one second-hand, it’s easily one of the best gifts under $30.

 The best part is that they last for generations and can easily be passed along for both physical and sentimental value.
 Many of these valuable tips are great for cast iron tea pots as well.